 Flaherty was accused of holding secret practices with players at a public park in Wall, but parents of players who spoke Tuesday said that the girls would practice on their own while Flaherty and other parents would sit and socialize nearby.

-Flaherty's daughter Katelynn is a sophomore standout on Manasquan's girls basketball team.
+Flaherty's daughter Katelynn on Manasquan's girls basketball team.